Brushing and flossing your teeth daily are scientifically proven ways to make sure your teeth and gums stay healthy.

 Also, never drink apple cider vinegar straight.
 Make sure to dilute it with at least 5 parts water to 1-part apple cider vinegar.
 Remember, this is pure vinegar we’re talking about here.

 TRUTH: Apple cider vinegar is known to have legitimate health benefits, but its potential positives for oral hygiene are greatly outweighed by its negatives.
-If you do use apple cider vinegar, be sure to dilute it first and rinse your mouth with water after.
+If you do use apple cider vinegar, be sure to dilute it first and rinse your mouth with water afterward.